Sparkplug84/route_share_MS4/README.md

 * Popper.JS – Used to aid the responsiveness of the website.
 * [Bootstrap]( https://getbootstrap.com/) – Bootstrap was used to provide the navbar, footer and the use of a grid system.
 Many bootstrap classes were also used throughout the site to add pre-existing colours, padding and margins to elements.
 * [Font Awesome]( https://fontawesome.com/) - for all site icons
-* [Google Font](https://fonts.google.com/) - 1 Font was imported from Google Fonts and the URL can be found in the base template.
+* [Google Font](https://fonts.google.com/) - 1 Font was imported from Google Fonts and the URL can be found in the core css block of the base template.
 * sqlite3 – Was used as the backend development database and provided for by the Django framework
 * Postgtres – Was used as the deployed database, provided for through Heroku
 * [Heroku]( https://www.heroku.com/) – Used to deploy the website and hosted on Heroku’s cloud platform
-* Git – Used for version control
+* Git – Used for version control on the CLI (Command Line Interface) within Gitpod.
 * [Github](https://github.com/Sparkplug84/route_share_MS4) – Used to store the repository of all committed versions of the code.
 Also linked to Heroku to enable automatic deployment simultaneously.
 * Balsamiq - This was used to build the wireframes that were then uploaded to the Gitpod IDE.
 * [Tables Generator](https://www.tablesgenerator.com/) - Used to create the tables inserted here in the README file.